yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-intermediate/index.md

 <div class="try-it">
   <h2>Try It: Conditionals</h2>
-  <p>For this Try It, type all your code in the JavaScript editor in CodePen.
-To see if it's working, look below at the console.</p>
+  <p>For this Try It, write all your code in a repl.
+You can choose to work in the same file, or create a new one!</p>
   <ul>
     <li>Create a variable named <code class="try-it-code">favoriteFood</code> and assign it to a string of your favorite food</li>
     <li>Write an if statement comparing your favorite to 'Chipotle', which if evaluated to true, prints out a sentence of your choice</li>